Sonant AI Icon

 Frequently asked questions

-No, but it's getting smaller.
+No, but it is getting smaller.
 The routine 60–70% of historical BPO scope is moving to AI.
+The complex 30–40% (commercial servicing, certificate management, mid-term endorsements) stays with humans.

 Can AI handle complex commercial servicing?